Israel Ashitei: Young GH Man Dies in South Africa After Embarking on a Trip Organised by MISUGHA

 University of Ghana graduate struggling to get a job moves to Germany, gets employed quickly

-CCTV footage reportedly shared with the family also showed Israel being dragged away after he is said to have refused something, raising further questions about the circumstances surrounding his final moments.
+CCTV footage reportedly shared with the family also showed Israel being dragged away after a seeming argument, raising further questions about the circumstances surrounding his final moments.

-Following the incident, the family lodged a complaint at the Labadi Police Station, where Edith was invited for questioning and later released.
-The case was reportedly closed at that level.
+Following the incident, the family lodged a complaint at the Labadi Police Station, where Edith was invited for questioning and later released, with the case reportedly being closed at that level.

-However, the family, suspecting foul play and possible organ-related crime, has since escalated the matter to the office of the Criminal Investigation Department (CID) leadership, seeking a full and thorough investigation into the death.
+However, the family, suspecting foul play, has since escalated the matter to the office of the Criminal Investigation Department (CID) leadership, seeking a full and thorough investigation of Israel's death.

 Source: UGC